|

 - There is a large frequency

-frequency increase) caused by a spurious slow
+increase) caused by a spurious slow down of

-frequency.
-This kind of deviation occurs once
+the 1PPS GPS frequency.
+This kind of deviation

-or twice per day, on
+occurs once or twice per day, on average.
+Note

-average.
-Note that frequency deviations in
+that frequency deviations in both directions

-the Garmin GPS-25 /
+are seen on the Garmin GPS-25 / 35 1PPS signal.

 - The GPS-Derived Frequency

-software must
+Standard software must reject the frequency

-the frequency samples during this large
+samples during this large deviation, otherwise

-averaging calculation will be erroneous.
-This
+the whole averaging calculation will be

-is where the FLL
+erroneous.
+This is where the FLL Holdover

-Holdover states becomes useful!
+states becomes useful!

 - Not considering this large

-frequency deviation stays roughly within +/-5
+deviation stays roughly within +/-5 of nominal

-This is considered to be regrouped.
+frequency (26624).
+This is considered to be

+regrouped.
 Medium-to-long averaging cycles

 should yield good system accuracy.